| Copyright | (C) 2016-2025 David M. Johnson (@dmjio) |

 Similar to how one manages state in React,

-updateModel :: Action -> Effect Model Action updateModel (AddOne event) = do modify (+1) io_ (consoleLog "Added One!")
+updateModel :: Action -> Transition Model Action updateModel (AddOne event) = do modify (+1) io_ (consoleLog "Added One!")

 Synopsis